runanywhere-sdks

 Solutions:

-1. Call await RunAnywhere.refreshDiscoveredModels() to refresh registry
+1. Call await RunAnywhere.refreshModelRegistry() to refresh the registry

-2. Check model path in storage
+2. Check the model path under the SDK model directory

 3. Delete and re-download the model